-In my post “What if I became an emergency medicine doctor?,” Jonathan of My Money Blog said, “The main thing is that if you go into medicine for the money, you’ll be much less likely to succeed and the money won’t be worth it.”
-I fully agree with his comment and it reminds me of this great story of unknown origin.
+When I mentioned that I failed to get into a medical school, Jonathan of My Money Blog said, “The main thing is that if you go into medicine for the money, you’ll be much less likely to succeed and the money won’t be worth it.”
+I fully agree with his comment and it reminds me of this great story.
 I will repeat a variation of the story here:

 Not satisfied with this answer, the traveler approached the second worker and asked, “What are you doing with these stones?”
 The second worker paused for a moment, sighed, but smiled a little and then explained, “I am a stonecutter and I am trying to make enough money to support my family.”